 The Consulate Today

-The U.S. Consulate General in Guadalajara is responsible for consular services and press and cultural affairs in the states of Jalisco, Aguascalientes, Colima and Nayarit, while the foreign commercial service Office also covers Guanajuato, Michoacán and Sinaloa.
-We have about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Administration, and the Social Security Administration and U.S. Marshal Service.
+The U.S. Consulate General in Guadalajara is responsible for consular services and press and cultural affairs in the states of Jalisco, Aguascalientes, Colima and Nayarit, while the Foreign Commercial Service Office also covers Guanajuato, Michoacán and Sinaloa.
+There are about 118 Mexican employees and 48 U.S. officers who work for the Departments of State, Commerce, Department of Agriculture, the Federal Bureau of Investigation, the Drug Enforcement Administration, the Social Security Administration and U.S. Marshal Service.

 The Visa Section is perhaps the best known of the Consulate’s services.
 It receives over 1,500 applicants for non-immigrant visas (tourist, business, student, temporary worker) each day.
 In the past several years the application process has changed with the addition of digital photos and fingerprints.
 These changes, along with the need to interview a high volume of applicants, require constant training for the staff in the use of new technology and the detection of fraudulent documents.

 The Consulate’s Public Affairs Section distributes information about U.S. policies and programs to the media, universities, and other organizations.
 It manages educational exchange programs and supports the teaching and study of English.
-Through a series of speakers and video conferences, the Section reaches out to Mexican audiences on topics of mutual interest, such as the environment, migration, human rights, and rule of law.
+Through a series of speakers and video conferences, the Public Affairs Section reaches out to Mexican audiences on topics of mutual interest, such as the environment, migration, human rights, and rule of law.

-The district of the Consulate General in Guadalajara has continued to develop in importance as an industrial and commercial center in western Mexico.
+The Consulate’s district continues to develop as one of western Mexico’s most important industrial and commercial centers.
 The direct and indirect investments from the U.S. have continued to grow, especially since the beginning of NAFTA 22 years ago.
-Our Foreign Commercial Service office works closely with U.S. and Mexican businesses to facilitate trade and is alert to issues that hinder or impede economic growth.
+The U.S. Foreign Commercial Service Office works closely with U.S. and Mexican businesses to facilitate trade and to stay current with issues that hinder or impede economic growth.

-As you can see, and as our former Ambassadors in Mexico have noted, there is no other bilateral relationship in the world more important than that between the U.S.-Mexico bilateral relationship remains the most important bilateral relationship in the world.
+Former U.S. ambassadors to Mexico agree that the U.S.-Mexico bilateral relationship remains the most important bilateral relationship in the world.
 The U.S. Consulate General in Guadalajara plays an important role in supporting and enhancing that relationship.